 19229 Mack Ave.
 Grosse Pointe Woods, MI 48236

-The rarity of mesothelioma — only an estimated 3,000 Americans are diagnosed each year — in comparison to many other cancers is what makes a specialist so hard to find.
-Most doctors or oncologists rarely see it and don’t understand it fully.
-A Mesothelioma focused specialist does.
+The rarity of mesothelioma in comparison to many other cancers is what makes a specialist so hard to find.
+Around 3,000 Americans are diagnosed each year.
+Most doctors rarely see it and don’t understand it fully.
+A mesothelioma-focused specialist does.

-These centers also offer a multidisciplinary approach to cancer care, which means a team of doctors specializing in different areas of medicine meet regularly to discuss your care.
-Oncologists at these centers collaborate with other specialists, such as surgeons, radiologists, pathologists and palliative care doctors, to offer the most comprehensive cancer care possible.
+These centers also offer a multidisciplinary approach to cancer care.
+This means a team of doctors specializing in different areas of medicine meet regularly to discuss your care.
+Oncologists at these centers collaborate with other specialists, such as surgeons, radiologists, pathologists and palliative care doctors.
+This allows them to offer the most comprehensive cancer care possible.

-Too often with mesothelioma, patients are initially misdiagnosed and begin treatment for a problem they don’t have or a surface-level symptom.
+Too often with mesothelioma, patients are initially misdiagnosed.
+They begin treatment for a surface-level symptom or a problem they don’t have.
 Many of the first symptoms of mesothelioma mimic and can be confused with less serious illnesses.
-It’s This is why an individual’s history of possible asbestos exposure — the primary cause of mesothelioma — should be communicated early to a physician who understands it.
+This is why an individual’s history of asbestos exposure should be communicated early to a physician who understands it.

-Surgeries, chemotherapy drugs, radiation treatments — all part of a multimodal treatment approach — may differ among mesothelioma patients.
-The best treatments today for this cancer are specialized and no longer a one-size-fits-all regimen.
+Surgeries, chemotherapy drugs and radiation treatments can be part of a multimodal treatment approach.
+The best treatments today for this cancer are specialized.
+It is no longer a one-size-fits-all regimen.
 A decade ago, the prognosis for a mesothelioma patient usually meant six to 12 months to live.
-The specialized treatment centers in operation today are extending more lives beyond that prognosis.
+Specialized treatment centers are extending more lives beyond that prognosis.

 Some people live for five years or more with the disease.
 Many of the specialized centers have patients who have lived for 10 years and still are going strong with specialized proper care.
 Although no cure has been found, there is a belief that mesothelioma one day will be treated like a chronic illness.